Exact and Approximate Algorithms for Computing Betweenness Centrality in Directed Graphs

-In the current paper, we exploit this observation to design more effective exact and approximate algorithms for computing betweenness centrality in large directed graphs.
+In the current paper, we exploit this observation to design more effective exact and approximate algorithms for computing betweenness centrality of a single node or a small set of nodes in a large directed graph.
 Our algorithms are based on computing the set of {\em reachable vertices} for a given vertex $r$.
 On the one hand, this set can be computed very efficiently.
-On the other hand, it indicates the potential source vertices whose dependency scores on $r$ are non-zero, as a result, it helps us to avoid a huge amount of computations that do not contribute in the betweenness score of $r$.
+On the other hand, it indicates the potential source vertices whose contributions (dependency scores) on $r$ are non-zero.
+As a result, it helps us to avoid a huge amount of computations that do not contribute to the betweenness score of $r$.

 In this paper, our key contributions are as follows. \begin{itemize} \item Given a directed graph $G$ and a vertex $r \in V(G)$, we present an efficient exact algorithm to compute betweenness score of $r$.
-The algorithm is based on pre-computing the set {\em reachable vertices} of $r$, denoted by $\mathcal{RV}(r)$. $\mathcal{RV}(r)$ can be computed in $\Theta(|E(G)|)$ times for both unweighted graphs and weighted graphs with positive weights.
+The algorithm is based on pre-computing the set of {\em reachable vertices} of $r$, denoted by $\mathcal{RV}(r)$. $\mathcal{RV}(r)$ can be computed in $\Theta(|E(G)|)$ times for both unweighted graphs and weighted graphs with positive weights.
 Time complexity of the whole exact algorithm depends on the size of $\mathcal{RV}(r)$ and it is respectively $\Theta(|\mathcal{RV}(r)|\cdot|E(G)|)$ and $\Theta(|\mathcal{RV}(r)|\cdot|E(G)|+|\mathcal{RV}(r)|\cdot|V(G)|\log |V(G)|)$ for unweighted graphs and weighted graphs with positive weights. $|\mathcal{RV}(r)|$ is bounded from above by $|V(G)|$ and in most cases, it can be considered as a small constant (see Section~\ref{sec:experimentalresults}).
 Hence, in many cases, time complexity of our proposed exact algorithm for unweighted graphs is linear, in terms of $|E(G)|$, and it is $\Theta(|E(G)|+|V(G)|\log |V(G)|)$ for weighted graphs with positive weights.

 \item In the cases where $\mathcal{RV}(r)$ is large, our exact algorithm might be intractable in practice.
 To address this issue, we present a simple randomized algorithm that samples elements from $\mathcal{RV}(r)$ and performs computations for only the sampled elements.
-We show that this algorithm provides an $(\epsilon,\delta)$-approximation of the betweenness score of $r$.
+We show that this algorithm provides an $(\epsilon,\delta)$-approximation to the betweenness score of $r$.